technik-matrose/flask-ml-app/flask-sklearn/README.md

 ## Demo

-You can find a demo video in the same directory as this README.md file.
+You can find a video with a demo here: https://vimeo.com/789611820